swh290/asimplebridge/README.md

 A simple bridge

+Create branch from development

-please create your own branch before starting you work
+Rebase/merge your own branch to development after done your work

-also leave one blank line in the end of every file
+Also leave one blank line in the end of every file